Diabetic Diet: What to Eat with Diabetes

 Basics of Healthy Eating with Diabetes

 Although there isn’t a single diabetic diet that fits every person’s needs, there are general guidelines people with prediabetes or diabetes should follow to live well and thrive.
-Eating healthfully with diabetes is essential to helping control blood glucose (blood sugar), blood lipids (cholesterol), and blood pressure—whether you take blood glucose-lowering medications or not.
-Today, following a diabetic diet means integrating smart food choices into your eating plan, which can help you manage your weight and ABCs (A1C, blood pressure, and cholesterol) levels for life.
+Eating healthfully with diabetes is essential to helping control blood glucose (blood sugar), blood lipids (cholesterol), and blood pressure -- whether you take blood glucose-lowering medications or not.
+Today, following a diabetic diet means integrating smart food choices into your eating plan, which can help you manage your weight and ABCs (A1C; blood pressure; cholesterol) levels for life.

 When to Eat with Diabetes and Why